cta-sst-1m/digicamscheduling/README.md

 source activate digicamscheduling
 python setup.py install
 ```
-Try one of command line scripts
+Try one of command line scripts (at the moment you can only run these programs
+ if you are in `digicamscheduling/` otherwise you have to specify the
+ paths of config file)

 ```
 digicamscheduling-catalog